andre-arias-dwi/dwi-analytics/docs/gtm/adobe_pageview_bridge.md

 - Listens for `pageView` events and extracts user data (`loginType`, `state`, `customerId`)
 - Pushes an `adobe_page_view` event to GTM's `dataLayer`
 - Enables GA4 tracking when `adobeDataLayer` loads after Initialization
+- Includes a `pageViewHandled` flag to **prevent duplicate event pushes**
+  - Adobe sometimes pushes multiple `pageViews` objects per page load (confirmed via `console.trace`)
+  - Only the first `pageView` event is used to rigger the GA4 custom event

 ---